Lokamp/developer_hunter/README.md

 # Junior hunter

-Small application for Django – Stepik Academy, first step.
+Small application for Django – Stepik Academy.

 Use requirements.txt for installation